 Are There Any Cases Where a Paying Parent Could Stop Support Payments?

-Unless there is a court order, a paying parent has no right or ability to stop following their support schedule.
+Unless there is a court order, a paying parent in New Jersey has no right or ability to stop following their child support payment schedule.
 Once there is a court order in place, they cannot violate the court order unless they successfully petition to get it changed.

 If there was an agreement between the parents, there may be a different marker for when the child is emancipated.
 Sometimes parents will expand what the state guidelines are such as by giving the child a gap year with support before heading to college or some other situation that might extend the child support arrangement.
 These agreements may be outlined in a marital settlement agreement.
-However, doing this requires work from an attorney ahead of time to ensure that the orders are in legal compliance.
+However, ending or changing child support payment schedules requires work from a New Jersey attorney ahead of time to ensure that the orders are in legal compliance.

-An Attorney Could Help You Protect Your Child Support Payments
+A New Jersey Attorney Could Help With Ending Child Support Payments